TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/enterprise-developer-portal.md

 * Completely customise look and feel of the portal.
 * Combine multiple APIs into API product and supply them with OpenAPI documentation and tutorials.
-* Create multiple organization and teams to segment your developer audience.
+* Create multiple organisations and teams to segment your developer audience.
-* Create multiple API catalogues to tailor API products and plans visibility to a certain audience.
+* Create multiple API catalogues to tailor visibility of API products and plans to different audiences.
 * Integrate with the most popular Identity providers via Dynamic client registration.
 * Fully control the flow of the developer sign-up and enrollment.